Deal alert! Northwest, our favorite company, is forming

 By forming your LLC yourself, being your own Registered Agent, and using our Operating Agreement template you can save over $400.

 You can get an LLC in South Carolina approved in 1-2 business days if you file online.
-On the other hand, filing by mail takes about 2 weeks (including mail time).
+On the other hand, filing by mail takes about 3-4 business days (plus mail time).

 And you might be able to find a bank that doesn’t charge any monthly fees.